WILMETTE PARK DISTRICT

 2. Information may be requested from the Park District's FOIA Officer, or his or her designee.
 The name or names of the Park District's FOIA Officer(s) shall be provided on either the Park District's website or in a directory (list) provided by the Park District.

-3. An organizational chart of the Park District and statement of purpose, a catalogue of existing files, and Freedom of Information Act request forms will be made available by the FOIA Officer or his or her designate at the Wilmette Park District, 1200 Wilmette Avenue, Wilmette, Illinois 60091.
+3. An organizational chart of the Park District and statement of purpose, a catalogue of existing files, and Freedom of Information Act request forms will be made available by the FOIA Officer or his or her designee at the Wilmette Park District, 1200 Wilmette Avenue, Wilmette, Illinois 60091.
 Sample FOIA request forms may be picked up at the Park District at the above address during the Park District's regular hours or downloaded by clicking the button below.

 All such written requests must be directed to the Park District at the above address.
 Requests for review of such material may be made by (a) appointment; (b) mail request; (c) facsimile request; (d) personal delivery; (e) email; or (f) or in person.
 Copies will be made upon written request and payment of the appropriate fee(s), if applicable, as hereinafter provided.
 Records kept by the Park District in electronic format will be provided to the requester in electronic format.
 The Park District is not required to produce records kept in electronic format in an alternate manner.